 - Other conditions.

-There isn't much information about the safety of using safflower seed oil or flower during breast-feeding.
+There isn't enough reliable information to know if safflower oil or flower is safe to use when breast-feeding.
 Stay on the safe side and avoid use.

 Bleeding problems (hemorrhagic diseases, stomach or intestinal ulcers, or clotting disorders): Safflower can slow blood clotting and might increase the risk of bleeding in people with bleeding disorders.